Skip to content

 Reactive Attributes

 Pass a factory function to nodeRef to create Reactive Attributes.
-These update the DOM directly when state changes, bypassing the React render cycle for high performance.
+This is where nodeRef shines: you write declarative, reactive code that automatically updates the DOM when state changes, but it bypasses React's render cycle for direct DOM manipulation.
+You get the best of both worlds—declarative syntax with imperative performance.

 tsx